50 best Cyber Monday deals on Amazon today and counting

 Conair Even-Cut Cordless Rotary Hair Clipper: 21% off

-This is easy to fit in the palm of your hand and includes two comb guides.
+This hair clipper is easy to fit in the palm of your hand and includes two comb guides.
 It makes it easy to keep your hair short and even.

 Sold by Amazon